 Have you been to Holland?
 Do you plan to visit during Tulip Time?

 Interested in more Tulip-themed travel?
 Did you know that The Canadian Tulip Festival happens every year in Ottawa, Canada?
 Find out more: Ottawa in Bloom- Canadian Tulip Festival with Kids.
+Another nearby garden to enjoy in Michigan is the Frederik Meijer Gardens near Grand Rapids.

 ** This post contains affiliate links. **